videolan/x265/doc/reST/cli.rst

 	Number of frames for slice-type decision lookahead (a key determining factor for encoder latency).
-The longer the lookahead buffer the more accurate scenecut decisions will be, and the more effective cuTree will be at improving adaptive quant.
+The longer the lookahead buffer the more accurate scenecut decisions will be, and the more effective cutree will be at improving adaptive quant.
 Having a lookahead larger than the max keyframe interval is not helpful.
 	Default 20